proudcity/procurement/README.md

     3. Suggested features

-6. Review procurement disclaimer
+7. Review procurement disclaimer

-7. Review RFI top to bottom
+8. Review template top to bottom

-8. Delete this instructions page page
+9. Delete this instructions page page

-9. Refresh table of contents
+10. Refresh table of contents

+11. Confirm your new procurement document is in compliance with your purchasing rules.

-10. Publish
+12. Publish

     4. Your site